affaridev/generate-email/README.md

 -----------

-# METHOD 2 - (difficult setup, but more automated)
+# METHOD 2 - automated script
+## difficult setup, but more automated

 # Requirements
 ```